-Being in water is a great opportunity to reduce unnecessary tension, to release and expand, to let things happen.
+Being in water is a real opportunity to reduce unnecessary tension, to release and expand, to let things happen.

 Learn Not to Swim